Bolton Equities Black Spoke: 2022

 The Ronde de l'Oise came back after two years of cancellation due to COVID-19.
 The team set their sights on overall victory.
 Stage one started with Fouché getting into the breakaway of the day then being one of two riders left.
 He then attacked and gained an advantage over break-away companion Aritz Bagües of 44 seconds to win the opening stage solo.
 Gate sprinted to third on the stage 1:19 down on Fouché.
 Stages 2 and 3 ended in bunch sprints with both Fouché and Gate keeping up to retain first and third overall going into the final stage.
 The final stage was the flattest stage of the race with all riders except Sexton keeping up for the bunch sprint, unluckily for Gate Jason Tesson won the final stage and gave Tesson enough time to move up to third overall pushing Gate down to fourth.
 Fouché kept his overall lead and took home the white leaders jersey.
 Remaining in France the team headed to the Tour d'Eure-et-Loir where Ryan Christensen was the designated sprinter, sprinting to ninth, eleventh and third in the three-stage race claiming fifth overall.
 It was then off to the first UCI ProSeries race for the team the Tour of Belgium.
 Stage 1 of the race started with Gate trying to get into the break of the day but getting caught a few kilometers later.
 Luke Mudgway managed to get into the break though, with 70 km to go he attacked but was caught by the break with 68 km to go.
 With 2 laps to go the race was back together a high-speed punchy finish combined with a puncture for Christensen meant the Gate was best finisher in 30th place.

 In December 2022, Union Cycliste Internationale announced that Bolton Equities Black Spoke Pro Cycling was granted a UCI ProTeam licence for 2023 season.

 2023

 The team now a UCI ProTeam changed their name to Bolton Equities Black Spoke.

+After their main sponsor, Bolton Equities announced the end of their sponsorship at the end of the 2023 season, the team announced its closure on November that year.